Pep Guardiola: 2001–2006: Later career

 After leaving Barcelona in 2001 at age 30, Guardiola joined Serie A side Brescia as Andrea Pirlo's replacement in the deep-lying playmaker role, where he played alongside Roberto Baggio under manager Carlo Mazzone.
 Following his stint at Brescia, Guardiola transferred to Roma.
-His time in Italy, however, was unsuccessful and included a four-month ban for testing positive for nandrolone (he was cleared of all charges in 2009).
+His time in Italy, however, was unsuccessful and included a four-month ban for testing positive for nandrolone (for which he was later cleared of all charges after a protracted legal process in 2009).

 After his career with Brescia and Roma, in 2003, Guardiola played in Qatar with Al-Ahli from Doha in the Qatar Stars League.
 In 2005–06, he turned down offers from a number of European clubs, as he felt his playing career was coming to a close.

 In 2006, Juan Manuel Lillo was appointed the manager of Mexican club Dorados.
 Lillo recruited Guardiola to play for the club while he was in managing school in Axocopán, Atlixco, Puebla.
 Guardiola played with Dorados for six months, but was limited to ten appearances due to injuries, before retiring.
 He scored one goal for the club.

 International career

 Spain

 On 14 October 1992, Guardiola debuted for the Spain national football team in a friendly match against Northern Ireland.
 The same year, he served as Spain when they won a gold medal at the Barcelona Olympic Games.
 That same year he won the Bravo Award, which recognises the world's best player under the age of 21.

 Guardiola was a member of the Spanish team during the 1994 FIFA World Cup, where they reached the quarter-finals, losing 2–1 to Italy.
 Due to disagreements, he fell out of favour with Spain coach Javier Clemente and missed out on UEFA Euro 1996.
-Guardiola suffered a career-threatening injury in 1998 which kept him out of the year's World Cup, but later played at Euro 2000, where Spain reached another quarter-final, this time losing to France by the same margin of 2–1.
+Guardiola suffered a career-threatening injury in 1998 which kept him out of the year's World Cup, but later played at Euro 2000, where Spain reached another quarter-final, this time losing to France, 2–1.
 He continued to play in the Spanish midfield until his final appearance on 14 November 2001, in a 1–0 victory in a friendly match against Mexico.
 Guardiola scored his last international goal against Sweden in a 1–1 friendly draw during his 45th appearance.